 Funding the innovation and commercialization you need to make a home in Ohio

 At the heart of corporate success is innovation.
 Every day the world is evolving, and companies are competing to stay ahead by improving what works and discovering the next state-of-the-art breakthrough.
 JobsOhio is committed to supporting pioneers in the state and driving industry-changing innovation.
-That’s why we created the JobsOhio Research & Development (R&D) Center Grant in 2016.
+That’s why we created the JobsOhio Research & Development (R&D) Center Grant.

 The JobsOhio R&D Center Grant program includes up to $100 million of overall funding assistance that helps facilitate the creation of new R&D centers across Ohio in nine targeted industries.
 Ultimately, companies that receive the grant will build new R&D centers to successfully commercialize innovative products and services, which lead to significant investments and job creation in Ohio.